kavindamihiran/Intelligent-Image-Resizer/README.md

-# Image Resizer - Intelligent Image Resizing Tool
+# Intelligent Image Resizer - Intelligent Image Resizing Tool

 A powerful Python tool for **resizing images to achieve target file sizes**.
 Simply specify your desired file size (e.g., 500KB, 1.5MB) and let the tool automatically resize your images to match that target using intelligent quality adjustment.